jimy-byerley/numcy/proposal.md

 - `imap(func)`

 	apply a function to each element, storing the content inplace

+- `mat(func, array) -> array`

+	apply a function to all couples found in a matrix multiplication, and return an array of results

 - `find(x)`

-	return the index/location of the first occurence of x (byte match)
+	return the index/location of the first occurence of x (byte match) If x is not convertible to bytes, it's converted to the array dtype before

 - `__add__`, `__mul__`, etc